whiffee/Jupyter_caveman/readme.md

 __Install the Python IDE IDLE__

-To get a quick look at the viability of the code execution machinery, install the Idle program, if it is not already installed.
+To get a quick look at the viability of the code execution machinery, use apt to install the Idle program.

 <img src="idle_header.png" width=52% height=52%/>